apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/directory_markers.md

 ## <a name="compatibility"></a> Critical: this is not backwards compatible!

-This document shows how the performance of S3 IO, especially applications writing many files (hive) or working with versioned S3 buckets can increase performance by changing the S3A directory marker retention policy.
+This document shows how the performance of S3 I/O, especially applications creating many files (for example Apache Hive) or working with versioned S3 buckets can increase performance by changing the S3A directory marker retention policy.

 Changing the policy from the default value, `"delete"` _is not backwards compatible_.